NYUAD-Core-Bioinformatics/guru-v2/README.md

 Enable 2-Step Verification by referring this [link](https://myaccount.google.com/security)

 Then access below [page](https://myaccount.google.com/apppasswords) to create a app password.
-Note:- Remove the whitespace from the app password.
+Note:- Copy and paste the password in a notepad and remove the whitespace.